 Tom, Editor, London

-Given that the media conversation surrounding meditation is focused on serenity, stress management and increased productivity, perhaps it’s not surprising that the thing people are most surprised about meditation is the fact it can promote some pretty amazing feelings of euphoria.
-Not every meditation session is a transportative one, and occasionally they can even bring up difficult feelings as we begin to process old traumas, but feelings of pure joy can also be part of the meditation experience too.
+Given that the media conversation surrounding meditation is focused on serenity, stress management and increased productivity, perhaps it\’s not surprising that the thing people are most surprised about meditation is the fact it can promote some pretty amazing feelings of euphoria.
+Not every meditation session is a transportative one, and occasionally they can even bring up difficult feelings as a beginner begins to process old traumas, but feelings of pure joy can also be part of the meditation experience too.

 Seeing the beauty in the everyday